OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ### Network Analyzer Tool

-Install a tool that allows you to monitor and analyze the network traffic that will be redirected to your machine.
+Install a tool that allows you to monitor and analyze the network traffic that will be redirected to your host computer.
 The two most common network monitoring (or capturing) tools are:

 - [Wireshark](https://www.wireshark.org "Wireshark") (CLI pendant: [TShark](https://www.wireshark.org/docs/man-pages/tshark.html "TShark"))
 - [tcpdump](https://www.tcpdump.org/tcpdump_man.html "tcpdump")